-Personality can be defined as the distinct patterns of behavior that characterize each individual.
-Personality is considered to arise from within the individual and remains fairly consistent throughout life.
+Personality can be defined as a distinct pattern of behaviors that characterizes each individual.
+Personality is considered to arise from within the individual and remains fairly consistent throughout a person’s life.

-The Big 5 personality model became popular thanks to the research led by Paul Costa and Robert R. McCrae in the 1970s.
+The Big 5 personality model became popular thanks to research led by Paul Costa and Robert R. McCrae in the 1970s.
 Since then, the Big 5 personality model has become the leading framework used in virtually every scientific study of human personality.
-In addition to the five personality traits (extraversion, openness, agreeableness, conscientiousness, and emotional range), research has also identified six unique facets of each personality trait that are often more predictive of situation-specific behavior.
+In addition to the five personality traits (extraversion, openness, agreeableness, conscientiousness, and emotional range), research has also identified six unique facets of each personality dimension that are often more predictive of situation-specific behavior (Costa, McCrae, 1995).

-At Teamscope, we also rely on the research of professor Jüri Allik from the University of Tartu and his colleagues for the latest science in human personalities.
+At Teamscope, we also rely on the research of professor Jüri Allik from the University of Tartu and his colleagues for the latest science on human personality.

 The Big 5 measures five personality dimensions:

 - Extraversion indicates where an individual draws their energy and how they interact with others.

 - Agreeableness indicates how well people generally interact with others.

 - Conscientiousness indicates the way in which people control, regulate, and direct their impulses.